rwx222/xks/README.md

 `xks` is a CLI tool for switching between multiple Git profiles, seamlessly managing both `.gitconfig` and `SSH keys`.
-It allows you to save, apply, and remove profiles while ensuring that only the necessary files are modified.
+It allows you to save, apply, and delete profiles while ensuring that only the necessary files are modified.

 ## Features